lfventura/terraform-provider-restful/README.md

-# Terraform Provider Restful
+# Terraform Provider Restful (Fork)

+> **Note**: This is a fork of [magodo/terraform-provider-restful](https://github.com/magodo/terraform-provider-restful) with additional features.
+> A pull request with these changes has been opened upstream at https://github.com/magodo/terraform-provider-restful/pull/164

 This is a general Terraform provider aims to work for any platform as long as it exposes a RESTful API.

-The document of this provider is available on [Terraform Provider Registry](https://registry.terraform.io/providers/magodo/restful/latest/docs).
+The document of this provider is available on [Terraform Provider Registry](https://registry.terraform.io/providers/lfventura/restful/latest/docs).

 ## Features